CSYangHsu/Self-Driving-Car/README.md

 ## Hardware Details
 - Basys 3 Artix-7 FPGA Trainer Board
 - Pmod connectors
-- 3-way track sensor --> tracker_sensor.v
+- 3-way track sensor :
 ![image](https://user-images.githubusercontent.com/86723888/154815908-60290024-db19-443e-b5d0-c4718fb3807a.png) 　![image](https://user-images.githubusercontent.com/86723888/154815920-97cd8817-840f-4531-b092-8ef306beed8c.png)
 This track sensor has 3 independent infrared (IR) sensors.
 Each IR sensor has an IR blaster and an IR receiver.
 If the IR is being reflected by the floor, the sensor will output HIGH.
 Hence, a white floor